tszemzo/tszemzo/README.md

 - 🍺 Hanging with friends
 - 🏋️ Training somewhere
 - ✈️ Travelling
-- ⚽ Watching some sports
+- ⚽ Watching some sports or movies
 - 📚 Reading books or random things on the internet
 - 💻 Learning something new
-- 🎥 Watching some movies

 ## 📬 How to reach me
 Feel free to contact me using LinkedIn messages or write me an email.